UNE Online Financial Aid: An Overview

 Figuring out how to finance your education is often one of the most challenging aspects of enrolling in a degree program.
 Pursuing an online degree is a significant financial commitment, and UNE delivers enduring value and a strong return on your investment.

-Beginning the financial aid process – register for classes
+The UNE financial aid process – begin by registering for classes

 Your tuition charge will depend on the number of credits you are taking.
 After you’ve applied to your program and been accepted, register for A and/or B Terms through U-Online.
 For assistance with the registration process, see our Guide to Online Registration, or contact your Student Support Specialist.